pioncz/gamebase/README.md

 ## Developing

-To run project locally you will need statick web files (serve or build scripts), backend (start script) and mongodb.
+To run project locally you will need static web files (serve or build scripts), backend (start script) and mongodb.

 ### Package scripts: